What is payroll?

 Net pay which is also calculated refers to an employee’s pay after all deductions have been made.

-How to process payroll
+How is payroll processed?

 Running payroll can be super simple.
 Some business owners choose to outsource their payroll by giving it to a payroll accountant to complete.
 However, this can be expensive.